 Before sending a gift, find out what the religious customs and preferences are.
 For example, while it is appropriate to send flowers or food after a Christian passes, the flowers would not be appropriate for someone of the Jewish faith.
 If you want to give food to someone who is Jewish, make sure it is kosher.

-If the person is of a faith you're not familiar with, contact the local church, synagogue, or temple and ask.
+If the person is of faith you're not familiar with, contact the local church, synagogue, or temple and ask.
 Most clergy and people who work for the religion will be happy to advise you.

 Gift of Money